Photonsters/anycubic-photon-docs/FAQ.md

 # Frequently Asked Questions
 Frequently asked questions regarding the Anycubic Photon LCD Printer and SLA-LCD resin printing in general.

-## As of October 2019, the original Photon (Classic) may have been discontinued.
+## At the end of September 2019, Anycubic started shipping a look-alike of the original Photon (Classic).
-Although no official announcements have been made, **the Photons now being sold that look like the original Photons (with steel bodies and yellow windows) are in fact Photon-S variants.**
+Although no official announcements were been made then, **these Photons now being sold look like the original Photons (with steel bodies and yellow windows) but are in fact Photon-S variants.**

-These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards with the Photon-S and could only print new *.pws files.
-These are Photons in look only, they were found to be incompatible with the original Photons shipped between October 2017 to end September 2019.
+These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards with the Photon-S and could only then print new *.pws files as they had Photon-S mainboards which made them incompatible with the original Photons.

-In early November 2019, Anycubic finally admitted that they were indeed shipping these new Photons.
+Due to community outcry, in early November 2019 Anycubic finally admitted that they were indeed shipping these new Photons.
 In an official announcement on their Facebook page, they apologised for their ambiguity and clarified that they are still selling the original Photons together with the new ones.
 Since then, the new look-alike Photons received a firmware update allowing them to print old original Photon files.

 ### How can I tell if my original Photon (Classic) is a true original or the new look-alike?